Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 • Navigation tip: Shinjuku Station is huge, and the wrong exit can add 15 minutes or more.
 Decide your first Shinjuku stop before you arrive.

-• Energy check: If you are tired, skip extra nightlife and make dinner your final stop.
+• Energy check: If you are tired, make dinner your final stop and skip extra nightlife.
 This route is already a full day.

 The DIY itinerary above is completely possible, but the biggest variable is transit time.
 Tokyo’s rail network is efficient, but it is split across multiple operators, and large stations can be confusing when you are tired, jet-lagged, carrying luggage, or traveling with family.